z3ht/haunted-tiles/README.md

 ## Competition Info

-Tyler has build a web based game from scratch called Haunted Tiles and they are excited to host a competition for students across the nation to compete in.
+Tyler has built a web based game from scratch called Haunted Tiles and they are excited to host a competition for students across the nation to compete in.

 ### Register